HomeMuseums: Cartoon and Comic Art ExhibitsCloaked Crusader: George Washington in Comics

 “When you think of most of the series in comic books, the fight of good over evil, the desire of villains for absolute power, you can see how someone like Washington can very easily be woven into the mix,” Renée Witterstaetter told Scoop.
 “So, if you think George Washington and our superheroes have nothing in common, you’d be wrong.
 They’ve been co-starring in stories for some time.”

-The founding of the Unites States of America was a pivotal moment in history, not merely because it gave birth to a new nation but because that nation gave birth to a set of ideals that remain worth fighting for today, even if the country itself did not always live up to them.
-George Washington helped ignite the initial fire and served as the nation’s original Cloaked Crusader – and the Cloaked Crusader: George Washington in Comics and Pop Culture exhibit is a fitting testament to that fact.
+The founding of the Unites States of America was a pivotal moment in history, not merely because it gave birth to a new nation but because that nation gave birth to a set of ideals that remain worth fighting for today, even if the country itself has not always lived up to them.
+George Washington helped ignite the initial fire and served as the nation’s original Cloaked Crusader – and the Cloaked Crusader: George Washington in Comics and Pop Culture exhibit is a fitting testament to his legacy.

 Anthony Letizia